-Due WITHIN 30 DAYS of course begin date or Praxis/Pearson Exam
+Due WITHIN 30 DAYS PRIOR to course begin date or Praxis/Pearson Exam

 - Employees must submit a completed "Tuition/Praxis Reimbursement Request Form" upon requesting reimbursement.
-On this form, the employee agrees to repay to the district in full should the employee leave Hoke County Schools within 24 months after receiving a tuition/Praxis reimbursement.
-This amount will be deducted from the employee's final pay check. - College Plan of Study with initial requests (TAs & Residency) - Registration or enrollment confirmation indicating your date of registration or enrollment and receipts for coursework, textbooks, and/or examination fees with request form.
+On this form, the employee agrees to repay to the district in full should the employee leave Hoke County Schools within 24 months after receiving reimbursement.
+This amount will be deducted from the employee's final paycheck. - College Plan of Study with initial requests (TAs & Residency) - Registration or enrollment confirmation indicating your date of registration or enrollment and receipts for coursework, textbooks, and/or examination fees with request form.

-Due NO LATER than 30 DAYS of course end date or Praxis/Pearson Exam completion
+Due NO LATER THAN 30 DAYS AFTER course end date or Praxis/Pearson Exam completion

-• Grade report for each course and/or official examination score report
+• Grade report for each course and/or official examination score report Grade Requirements

-Grade Requirements

-- Undergraduate students must make a minimum grade of "C" or higher to qualify for reimbursement. - Graduate, masters, and doctorate certification students must make a minimum grade of "B" or higher to qualify for reimbursement.
+PLEASE NOTE: Undergraduate students must make a minimum grade of "C" or higher to qualify for reimbursement.
+Graduate, masters, and doctorate certification students must make a minimum grade of "B" or higher to qualify for reimbursement.
+Reimbursements are made possible through a Federal Grant.
+When the funding for one school year is depleted, outstanding requests will be paid when the next funding allotment is received.
+Please allow up to three weeks for processing.
+Employees may access more information by referring to the Tuition Reimbursement page on our website at: